AldosAC/GitFlowLab/README.md

 Git clone retrieves the repo at the target URL and copies the contents into a directory matching the repo name in your current directory.
 In addition to that, it creates an "origin" remote which points back to the url used to create the clone.

+#### Git Remote
+Command: `git remote` - Lists remotes

+Command: `git remote add <repo url>` - Adds a new remote pointing to the <remote url>

+Command: `git remote rename <old> <new>` - Renames the <old> remote to <new>

+command: `git remote remove <remote>` - Removes a remote

+The most common use for our remotes are going to be pointing back to the origin of our repo.
+For example, if you clone a repo off of GitHub, then the "origin" remote should point back to the GitHub repo you cloned it from.

+You may also use multiple remotes if you the repo is being stored in multiple locations.
+One possible scenario would be if there are multiple forks of the repo you want to push to.
+If you and a team mate had both created a fork of a repo and you wanted to push your changes to their fork, then you would create a new remote pointing to their repo.

 #### Git Branch
 Command: `git branch` - Lists local branches

 Command: `git branch -D <branch>` Deletes local branch

 Command: `git branch <branch>` Creates a new branch based on your current branch

 Branches are an important concept for organizing our work.
 They're a way for us to perform work in an isolated space where we can make changes without impacting other work.
 If we imagine our commit history for our main branch as a straight line...